britalmeida/edit_breakdown/README.md

 **Alternatively:** this repository can be **cloned** to a folder on disk and that folder linked to the `scripts/addons` folder of the Blender executable.
 This way, the add-on and be kept up to date with `git pull` without the need to remove/install it.

 ### Requirements
-- Blender 2.90 or later.
+- Blender 2.91 daily build later than 14 Oct 2020, or
+- custom build with required patches: 216a2218 (18 Sep, support for marker ID properties) and 57de5686 (14 Oct, fixed gamma correction in the sequencer)